 Health Bill update: Questions raised about how people's experiences will be heard

-The Bill includes proposals to abolish Healthwatch England and local Healthwatch organisations, including here in North Yorkshire.
+The Bill would abolish Healthwatch England and local Healthwatch organisations, including here in North Yorkshire.
 Responsibility for listening to people's experiences and helping shape improvements in care would instead move to NHS organisations responsible for planning and funding local healthcare, and to local councils.

 At this stage, nothing changes for people in North Yorkshire.
 Healthwatch North Yorkshire remains independent and will continue to listen to local people's experiences of health and social care, share what we hear, and use that evidence to help improve care.